saurabhkhandelwal/Script-Loader/README.md

 # Async-Script-Loader

-A Promise based script loader with in built caching
+A Promise based script loader with in built caching.
+Supports both async and defer loading.

 ## To Install
 ```